Trump’s Trolls Are Waging War on America’s Civil Servants

 On June 11, alt-right blogger Mike Cernovich published an article attacking an assistant to National Security Advisor H.R.
 McMaster, claiming the previously low-profile civil servant wanted to “sabotage” President Donald Trump.

 The piece described Eric Ciaramella as “pro-Ukraine and anti-Russia” and alleged, with no evidence, that he was possibly responsible for high-level leaks.
-The response to the piece included online threats of violence against Ciaramella, which contributed to his decision to leave his job at the the National Security Council a few weeks early, according to two sources familiar with the situation.
+The response to the piece included online threats of violence against Ciaramella, which contributed to his decision to leave his job at the National Security Council a few weeks early, according to two sources familiar with the situation.

 Although the harassment was not the only factor, one of the two sources said they “distinctly got the impression” that the departure was premature, partially because of “right-wing” harassment.